6 Waiting Room Decor Ideas that Create a Relaxing Environment

 Are these decorations for viewing purposes only, or do they offer more than meets the eye?

-1. Incorporate Soothing Colors and Natural Elements
+1. Soothing Colors and Natural Elements

 waiting room with a fireplace, comfy chair, and a serenity aquarium